Astara, Azerbaijan: Astara TV Tower

 As the demand for television broadcasting and telecommunication grew in the early 1980s, the Astara TV Tower was built.
 The television tower was uniquely designed, as its pinnacle is guyed to a horizontal cross-like steel structure.

 Economy

 Astara, a city in southern Azerbaijan nestled between the Caspian Sea and the Talysh Mountains, offers a unique blend of natural beauty and cultural richness, making it a popular destination for nature lovers and adventure seekers.

 Astara in Azerbaijan is known for its coastline and beaches along the Caspian Sea, offering attractions like Hirkan National Park, Sym Waterfall, Yanar Bulag (Fire Spring), Shi Waterfall, and Astara Boulevard.

-Astara Boulevard oasis of seaside fun.
-This gem of a park spans a kilometre along the Caspian Sea, offering a delightful retreat to locals and visitors alike.
+Astara Boulevard is an oasis of seaside fun.
+This park spans a kilometre along the Caspian Sea, offering a delightful retreat to locals and visitors alike.

-Located next to the Iranian border, Astara attracts numerous visitors from Iran, going to Azerbaijan to purchase goods and services that may not be as readily available in Iran.
+Located next to the Iranian border, Astara attracts numerous visitors from Iran, who come to Azerbaijan to purchase goods and services that may not be as readily available in Iran.